foospidy/HoneyPy/README.md

 **Project status:**

-* No longer in active development, however pull requests are still welcome.
+* No longer in active development.
 * Repository will remain for anyone wanting to use or contribute to HoneyPy.
 * I recommend using the honeydb-agent instead: https://honeydb-agent-docs.readthedocs.io/